Tree lucerne, Tagasaste

-Tree lucerne produces high yields of palatable, nutritious fodder as well as shade for livestock.
+Tree lucerne produces high yields of palatable, nutritious fodder as well as shade for livestock (sheep, cattle, goats, or chickens).
+It can provide forage/fodder during dry periods when other sources of feed might be lacking.
 It helps to control soil erosion and increases fertility.
-It produces nectar for bees and, if allowed to develop, will form thick branches which produce an intense heat when used as fuelwood.
+It produces nectar for bees and if allowed to develop, thick branches which produce intense heat when used as fuelwood.

 - Day Length Sensitivity – n/a